AfonsoVip/Stigler_Diet_CI40_Group_32/README.md

 # Stigler_Diet_CI40_Group_32
-Full Resolution to the Stigler Diet Problem using an genetic algorithm with different techniques
+Full Resolution to the Stigler Diet Problem using an genetic algorithm with different selection,crossover and mutation techniques.

 Please View this link to check the introduction of the Stigler Diet Problem: